sunnypilot/sunnypilot/README.md

 ### (WIP) NEW❗ Dynamic Lane Profile Change (DLPC)
 Dynamic Lane Profile Change (DLPC) aims to provide the best driving experience with staying within the lane confidently.
 Dynamic Lane Profile Change allows openpilot to dynamically switch between lane profiles base on lane recognition confidence level on road.

-Branch Definitions
+⚒ Branch Definitions
 ---

 * `prod`: Production branches.
-Include features that are tested by users and ready to use.
+Include features that are tested by users and ready to use. ✅
 * `staging`: Staging branches.
 Include new features that are not tested by users.
-No stability guaranteed.
+No stability guaranteed. 🚨
 * `feature`: Feature branches.
 Represent new features being added to the system.
-No stability guaranteed.
+No stability guaranteed. 🚨
 * `test`: Test branches.
 For experimenting with concepts that might not get used in the project.
-No stability guaranteed.
+No stability guaranteed. 🚨
 * `develop`: Development branches.
 All features are gathered in respective versions.
 Reviewed features will be committed to `develop`.
-No stability guaranteed.
+No stability guaranteed. 🚨

+📰 Recommended Branches
+---
+* `<version>-prod-mads-lfa`: Contains Modified Assistive Driving Safety (MADS).
+For HKG vehicles with `LFA` button on the steering wheel.
+    * Hyundai: [Sonata] 2020-2021
+    * Hyundai: [Elantra] 2021
+* `<version>-prod-mads-accmain`: Contains Modified Assistive Driving Safety (MADS).
+For HKG vehicles with no `LFA` button and only `CRUISE (MAIN)` button on the steering wheel.
+    * Tested vehicles (will update as more testers confirm functionallity)
+      * Hyundai: [Genesis] 2015-2016
+* `<version>-prod-personal-mads-sonata`: sunnyhaibin's everyday use branch, contains changes and good stuff for my personal use (i.e. custom alerts, DLP, etc.) and quality-of-life features.
+    * Hyundai: [Sonata N Line] 2021

 Special Thanks
 ---